AxonIQ/reference-guide/extensions/spring-cloud.md

 However, some discovery clients are not able to update instance metadata dynamically on the server.
 If Axon detects this, it will automatically fall back to querying that node using HTTP.
 This is done once on each discovery heartbeat \(usually 30 seconds\).

-This behavior can be configured or disabled, using the following settings in `appplication.properties`:
+This behavior can be configured or disabled using the following settings in `appplication.properties`:

 ```text
 # whether to fall back to http when no meta-data is available